Home AI/ML GP-Based Hyperparameter Optimization: Bayesian Tuning for ML Models

 BOHB Highest Excellent High Native (TPE-based) Deep learning at scale

-For the majority of “real” HPO problems, under 20 dimensions, expensive evaluations, mostly continuous space—GP-based BO is the strongest method on every benchmark we’ve seen.
-Here’s why specifically.
+For the majority of real HPO problems—those with fewer than twenty dimensions, expensive evaluations, and largely continuous parameters—GP-based BO is the strongest method on every published benchmark.
+The reasons are as follows.

-When each evaluation costs hours of GPU time, you don’t care about wall-clock overhead of fitting a GP (a few seconds).
-You care about making every trial count.
-GPs use the full information of every prior observation to decide the next one.
-Random search throws that information away.
+When each evaluation requires hours of GPU time, the few seconds of overhead associated with fitting a GP are inconsequential.
+The objective is to make every trial count.
+GPs use the full information of every prior observation when selecting the next one.
+Random search discards that information.

 Principled Uncertainty

-A GP doesn’t just predict the loss—it predicts the loss and a confidence interval.
-This is what makes intelligent exploration possible.
-The GP knows where it doesn’t know, and the acquisition function exploits that.
-Without a probabilistic surrogate, “exploration” becomes random sampling with extra steps.
+A GP does not merely predict the loss; it predicts the loss and a confidence interval.
+This capability enables intelligent exploration.
+The GP identifies the regions in which it is uncertain, and the acquisition function exploits this information.
+Without a probabilistic surrogate, “exploration” reduces to random sampling.

-Hyperparameter loss landscapes are usually smooth, especially in log-space (learning rate, weight decay).
-The Matérn 5/2 kernel is a near-perfect inductive bias for this.
-GPs interpolate cleanly between observations, giving you a believable map of the space after just 10–20 trials.
+Hyperparameter loss landscapes are typically smooth, particularly in log-space coordinates such as learning rate and weight decay.
+The Matérn 5/2 kernel is a near-perfect inductive bias for this property.
+GPs interpolate cleanly between observations and provide a credible map of the search space after just ten to twenty trials.

-GPs become unwieldy past ~20 dimensions because the kernel struggles to model meaningful similarity in high-D Euclidean space.
-The good news: the vast majority of HPO problems are in this regime.
-For higher dimensions, see the discussion of TuRBO and random embeddings.
+GPs become unwieldy beyond approximately twenty dimensions because the kernel struggles to model meaningful similarity in high-dimensional Euclidean space.
+Fortunately, the vast majority of HPO problems fall within this regime.
+For higher dimensions, the discussion of TuRBO and random embeddings applies.

-Tip: If your search space has fewer than 20 dimensions, you can afford a few seconds of GP fitting overhead per trial, and each trial is expensive (more than a minute), GP-based BO is almost always the right choice.
-The only reasons not to use it: extreme parallelism (use Thompson sampling), conditional spaces (use TPE), or genuinely high dimensions (use TuRBO).
+Tip: If the search space has fewer than twenty dimensions, a few seconds of GP-fitting overhead per trial is tolerable, and each trial is expensive (more than a minute), GP-based BO is almost always the appropriate choice.
+The principal exceptions are extreme parallelism (use Thompson sampling), conditional spaces (use TPE), and genuinely high-dimensional problems (use TuRBO).

 The Full BayesOpt Pipeline for HPO